namannayak1/SimpleLangCompiler/README.md

 ## Contact

-For any queries or suggestions, please reach out to [your email/contact info].
+For any queries or suggestions, please reach out to namannayak24@gmail.com